collapsed-stacks/startups/questions/5683/selling-an-application.md

 - tagged: `applications`, `buy-out`
 - score: 2

-<p>There are people who sell their apps for a good amount of money.
-Some people even sell it on ebay for over a 100k. </p>
+There are people who sell their apps for a good amount of money.
+Some people even sell it on ebay for over a 100k.

-<p>I am interested in the tactics they are using to sell it and the motivation of the buyer.</p>
+I am interested in the tactics they are using to sell it and the motivation of the buyer.

 ## Answer 5900